eternita/workflow/tutorials/HystrixExample/README.md

 ## Netflix Hystrix in workflow

-Let's create simple SpringBoot application which will download documents but each operation will be a HystrixCommand
+Let's create simple SpringBoot application to download documents but each operation will be a HystrixCommand

 ### SpringBoot configuration